Last updated on March 6th, 2025 at 02:53 pm

 Mardi Gras or Carnival season actually begins on the 12th night.
 12 days after Christmas.
 A Christian holy day.
 Many Krewes schedule festive balls for the 12th night celebrations.

 Most Mardi Gras parades are usually scheduled within two weeks of Fat Tuesday.
-In 2025 Fat Tuesday is March 4.
 Mississippi Gulf Coast cities host at least one parade with some hosting day and evening parades.
 Attending a day parade and an evening parade gives you two different experiences.

 13